 Matsya – Fish | Asana – Pose

 This asana is pronounced as mut-see-ahs-ana.
-Fish pose reflects a pose if practised in water it allows your body to float like a fish.
-This pose is usually carried out as the counterpose to Shoulder stand (Sarvangasana) because it neutralizes pressure on your neck and spine.
+Fish pose reflects a pose, if practiced in water it allows your body to float like a fish.
+This pose is usually carried out as the counter pose to Shoulder stand (Sarvangasana) because it neutralizes pressure on your neck and spine.
 (Featured Photo Credit: Do yoga with me)

 Benefits of Downward Fish Pose